vferat/pycrostates/paper/paper.md

 language ecosystem has expanded considerably, especially in scientific fields.
 MNE-Python [@gramfort_meg_2013] stands out for the analysis of human neurophysiological data.
-Current Python implementations of microstate analysis include the python 2 library from Frederic von Wegner [@von_wegner_information-theoretical_2018], Neurokit [@Makowski2021neurokit], Keypy [@patricia_milz_2016_48830] (no longer maintained) and the MNE-microstates package from Marijn van Vliet.
+Current Python implementations of microstate analysis include the Python 2 library from Frederic von Wegner [@von_wegner_information-theoretical_2018], Neurokit [@Makowski2021neurokit], Keypy [@patricia_milz_2016_48830] (no longer maintained) and the MNE-microstates package from Marijn van Vliet.